-Nicole Wein obtained her Ph.D. from MIT this Summer.
+Nicole Wein obtained her Ph.D. from MIT in Summer 2021.
 She is a DIMACS postdoctoral fellow at Rutgers University.

 Rio Lavigne (co-advised with Vinod Vaikuntanathan) obtained her Ph.D. from MIT in Summer 2020.
 She is now at Apple, where she is in charge of user privacy.

 Andrea Lincoln obtained her Ph.D. from MIT in Summer 2020.
 She is now a postdoctoral fellow at UC Berkeley.

 Josh Alman (co-advised with Ryan Williams) obtained his Ph.D. from MIT in 2019.
 He is now an assistant professor of computer science at Columbia University.

 Greg Bodwin received his Ph.D. from MIT in 2018.
 He is now an assistant professor at the U. Michigan CS Dept.